Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron

 \subsection{Electrical properties and quantum oscillations}

 Fig.1 (c) and (d) show the Hall resistance $R_{yx}$($B$) for EuO/KTO and LAO/STO interfaces, respectively, measured at the lowest temperature possible for each case and in magnetic fields ($B$) oriented perpendicular to the interface.
 Except in the low field regime of 0 - 4 T, the $R_{yx}$($B$) is linear for both interfaces.
 From the slope of the linear fit to the $R_{yx}$($B$) for $B$ > 5 T, we estimate the carrier density of 2.2 $\times 10^{14}$ cm$^{-2}$ for EuO/KTO and 3.1 $\times$ $10^{13}$ cm$^{-2}$ for LAO/STO.
-However, despite having a lower effective mass \cite{kumar2021observation}, the carriers at the EuO/KTO interface exhibit a lower Hall mobility $\sim$ 1500 cm$^2$V$^{-1}$s$^{-1}$ than thereof LAO/STO $\sim$ 2350 cm$^2$V$^{-1}$s$^{-1}$.
-We attribute the lower carrier mobility in EuO/KTO to the spin-disorder scattering induced by the magnetic proximity effect of EuO on the conducting TaO$_2$ planes at the interface \cite{zhang2018high}.
-The left y-axes of Fig.1(e) and (f) display the magnetic field dependence of longitudinal resistance $R_{xx}$($B$) for LAO/STO and EuO/KTO, respectively.
-For both interfaces, the quantum oscillations originating from the quantization of closed cyclotron orbits are superimposed on a positive magnetoresistance.
-We show the oscillating resistance $\Delta R_{xx}$ after subtracting a smooth background (dash lines) on the right y-axes of each panel.
-For both interfaces, the non-monotonic enhancement of the oscillations amplitude with increasing magnetic field indicates the presence of more than one frequency, as verified by multiple peaks in the Fast Fourier Transform (FFT), which will be discussed in detail later.
-A two-order of magnitude smaller amplitude of the quantum oscillations in EuO/KTO than LAO/STO is consistent with a lower mobility of carriers at the EuO/KTO interface.
+However, despite having a lower effective mass \cite{kumar2021observation}, the carriers at the EuO/KTO interface exhibit a lower Hall mobility $\sim$ {650} cm$^2$V$^{-1}$s$^{-1}$ than thereof LAO/STO $\sim$ 2350 cm$^2$V$^{-1}$s$^{-1}$.
+We attribute the lower carrier mobility in EuO/KTO to the {spin scattering of charge carriers \cite{zhang2018high} and the high density of carriers.
+Different from LAO/STO, the electrons in EuO/KTO are introduced via Eu substitution on K site or oxygen vacancies \cite{liu2021two, yan2022ionic}, which also act as a potential scattering center and restrict the mobility of charge carriers.}